-MKTG 494 - COOPERATIVE EDUCATION/INTERNSHIP (1 - 4)
+MKTG 490 - INTERNSHIP (0 - 4; 4)

 Practical experience allowing application of classroom learning.
 Requirements include a minimum of 120 hours of documented work experience and a reaction paper.
-See the Cooperative Education information in the Nondepartmental section of the Bulletin.
+Internship credit is restricted to the major field of study.
+See the Internship Program in the Nondepartmental section of the Bulletin.
 Prerequisite: Candidacy.
 Graded S or NC.
+(Course fees apply for students enrolled for 0 credit.)